Emperor Norton: San Francisco–Oakland Bay Bridge

-In 1939, the group E Clampus Vitus commissioned and dedicated a plaque commemorating Emperor Norton's call for the construction of a suspension bridge between San Francisco and Oakland.
+In 1939, the fraternal group E Clampus Vitus commissioned and dedicated a plaque commemorating Emperor Norton's call for the construction of a suspension bridge between San Francisco and Oakland.
 The group intended to place the plaque on the recently opened San Francisco–Oakland Bay Bridge or, failing that, the new Transbay Terminal.
 However, that was not approved by the bridge authorities and the plaque was installed at the Cliff House in 1955.
 It was moved to the Transbay Terminal in 1986, in connection with the 50th anniversary of the bridge.
 The Terminal was closed and demolished in 2010 as part of the project to construct a new Salesforce Transit Center, and the plaque was placed in storage.
-After being restored in late 2018, it was rededicated and reinstalled at the new transit center in September 2019 but, after being vandalized in 2020, was moved to Molloy's Tavern, in Colma, California, in 2021.
+After being restored in late 2018, it was rededicated and reinstalled at the new transit center in September 2019 but, after being vandalized in 2020, was moved to Molloy's Tavern in Colma, California, in 2021.

-There have been three 21st-century campaigns to name all or part of the Bay Bridge after Emperor Norton:

-Emperor Norton Bridge (2004)
+"Emperor Norton Bridge" proposals (2004–2022)

 In November 2004, San Francisco District 3 Supervisor Aaron Peskin introduced a resolution to the San Francisco Board of Supervisors, after a campaign by San Francisco Chronicle cartoonist Phil Frank calling for the entire bridge to be named for Norton.
 On December 14, 2004, the Board approved a modified version of this resolution, calling for only "new additions," i.e., the planned replacement for the bridge's eastern section, to be named "The Emperor Norton Bridge."
 Neither the City of Oakland nor Alameda County passed any similar resolution, so the effort went no further.

-Emperor Norton Bridge (2013)

 In June 2013, eight members of the California Assembly, and two members of the California Senate, introduced a resolution to name the western section of the bridge after former California state Speaker and San Francisco Mayor Willie Brown.
 In response, there were public efforts seeking to revive the earlier Emperor Norton effort.
 An online petition launched in August 2013 called for the entire bridge system to be named after him.
 The petition was the impetus for the creation of The Emperor's Bridge Campaign, now known as The Emperor Norton Trust, which continued the bridge-naming effort until 2022, citing the precedent of 30 California bridges for which the state had authorized multiple names.
 The Trust called on the legislature simply to make "Emperor Norton Bridge" an honorary name for the Bay Bridge, leaving in place all existing names.
 Most recently, the organization hoped to sponsor a legislative resolution that would take effect in 2022, the 150th anniversary of Emperor Norton's proclamations of 1872, setting out the original vision for the bridge.
 The legislature did not take up the issue in 2022, and the Trust suspended its bridge-naming effort.